- osmnx package

 Boeing, G. 2017.
 “OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks.”
 Computers, Environment and Urban Systems 65, 126-139. doi:10.1016/j.compenvurbsys.2017.05.004

-OSMnx is built on top of geopandas, networkx, and matplotlib and works with OpenStreetMap’s APIs to:
+OSMnx is built on top of geopandas, networkx, and matplotlib and interacts with OpenStreetMap’s APIs to:

-- Download street networks anywhere in the world with a single line of code
+- Download and model street networks or other networked infrastructure anywhere in the world with a single line of code

-- Download other infrastructure network types, place polygons, building footprints, and points of interest
+- Download any other spatial geometries, place boundaries, building footprints, or points of interest as a GeoDataFrame

 - Download by city name, polygon, bounding box, or point/address + network distance

 - Download drivable, walkable, bikeable, or all street networks